 Here's where it gets tricky.
 RPM lumps together various revenue sources, making it a bit of a mystery box.
 You might see your RPM dip even when your views are soaring—why?
 Because not all those views are ad-enabled.
 On the flip side, your RPM could be climbing even if your view count hasn't budged, thanks to new Channel Memberships.

 Our advice?
 Don't rely solely on RPM to gauge your channel's financial pulse.
-YouTube offers a smorgasbord of analytics to help you decode the fluctuations in your RPM.
+Utilize the diverse analytics available in YouTube Studio to gain a complete understanding of your channel's performance and help you decode the fluctuations in your RPM.
 Use them to get the full picture.

 Time To Get That RPM Up!